moiri/kobold/README.md

                 jump on them.
 For this purpose the "solidMovingClass" is needed.

-            "solidMovingClass": "solidMoving"
-                Class name defining which elements are moving.
-Only elements using the animate function of jquery to change the position (left, right, top, bottom) work properly.
-The animation must be already defined.
-                A moving element with this class will collide with the character only if the character falls/jumps on top of it.
-                The character is positioned realative to the element on which he is standing and will move with it.
-The character will not collide with other solid but may collide with other moving solids.
-Note that moving solids should be placed in such a way that they can not interfere with each other.
-                The "solidClass" is ignored if an element has the "solidMovingClass".

             "solidOnlyTopClass": "solidOnlyTop"
                 Class name definig which elemets (already having the "solidClass") will be solids that only check collision when the